Marzipan78/Striving/M4_Feature_Eng/02. Data Cleaning/Exercise.md

 - Which, if either, are missing because they don't exist?
 - Which, if either, are missing because they weren't recorded?

+- "Street Number Suffix": Missing because it does not exist.
+- "Zipcode": Missing because it was not recorded.

 Hint: Do all addresses generally have a street number suffix?
 Do all addresses generally have a zipcode?